dflores1229/cse-110-spr23-team18/admin/team.md

 ### Damaris Flores
-Hi I'm [Damaris] (https://github.com/dflores1229).
+Hi I'm [Damaris](https://github.com/dflores1229).
 I am one of the developers on the team.
 I am an undergraduate student majoring in Applied Mathematics at University of California, San Diego.

 ### Fangyu Zhu